ROBOTIS-GIT/emanual/_includes/en/dxl/y/control_table_170_hybrid_save.md

 | 2     | Saved              | The values in the Hybrid area have been saved.                                                         |

-**Note** : If the value of Gain Save (514) is '0', changes will not be saved if the device is rebooted or power is disconnected.
+**Note** : If the value of Hybrid Save(170) is '0', changes will not be saved if the device is rebooted or power is disconnected.
 {: .notice}